For Massachusetts residents

 Families can also call WIC at 1-800-942-1007 or 617-721-6601 weekdays Monday through Friday 9am – 5pm.
 If you hear a recording, please leave a message with your name and telephone number or email a Local WIC Program directly with any questions.

-The Families First Coronavirus Response Act of 2020 authorized the payment of P-EBT food benefits to households with children who would have received free or reduced-price school meals at a public school, if not for a school closure.
+P-EBT was a temporary benefit created by The Families First Coronavirus Response Act of 2020 which authorized the payment of P-EBT food benefits to households with children who would have received free or reduced-price school meals at a public school, if not for a school closure.
 These temporary food benefits are to help cover the cost of meals children would otherwise would have received at school.
-To date, over 588,000 Massachusetts school children have received P-EBT and $389 million in benefits have been issued!

-For all other questions about P-EBT, who will receive benefits, and more, please visit www.map-ebt.org
+For all other questions about P-EBT or to find the most recent information, please visit www.map-ebt.org

 Meals on Wheels is a program that offers well-balanced meals to adults through home delivery or congregated dining sites.